-In the currently very confusing world of Irish whiskey, I’m so glad to find companies like West Cork Distillers, a nice established distillery – in the heart of the lovely West Cork area – that will make Skibbereen famous for more than the famine.
+West Cork Distillers is a nice established distillery in the heart of the lovely West Cork area and it will hopefully make Skibbereen known for more than the famine.

 The distillery was founded in 2003 by three friends, it started in Union Hall, but moved to Skibbereen in 2013.
 It’s – so far – the most southern distillery in Ireland.
 The core range consists in both blends and single malt, and they’ve made some interesting limited editions, such as the cask series – a series of 12-year-old single malts finished in sherry casks, rum casks and port casks – and the newer Glengarriff collection.
 The later are single malt whiskeys matured first in sherry casks and then finished in casks that have been charred using fuels from the Glengarriff forest.
 I’ve yet to taste these two but they do sound very interesting.

 Now lately I’ve understood that they have done some more special releases in the past for different purposes that I haven’t been able to find more info about.
-It seems like they are quite big in the US, and I really hope their products will be more widely spread in Irish pubs.
-I actually think it’s a shame that there are so many Cork bars who don’t stock whiskey from a distillery in West Cork.
+It seems like they are quite big in the US.
+I see their whiskeys in quite a few pubs around West Cork, but not much in Cork city, which I think it’s a shame.
+Pubs in county Cork should promote the local whiskey companies – and there are more of them than Midleton.

-West Cork Distillers use only Irish grown grain, and do some of the malting themselves.
+West Cork Distillers use only Irish grown grain and do some of the malting themselves.
 To obtain the most flavours they only use pot stills, also for the grain whiskey.
-All equipment has been built on site by West Cork Distillers themselves, quite impressive in my opinion!
-I love their creativity and enthusiasm about what they do!
+Much of the equipment has been built on-site by West Cork Distillers themselves, quite impressive in my opinion!

 I do hope that they will eventually open a visitor centre of sorts eventually.
 This distillery has some really nice things going on and I’m going to follow them closely (any plans of starting a blog, West Cork?).